 Student Fees and Tuition

-The most recent information regarding fees and tuition can be found at on the UC Berkeley Office of the Registrar website (MPP and PhD).
+The most recent information regarding fees and tuition can be found at on the UC Berkeley Office of the Registrar website (MPP).
 Please note that the fees listed are per semester.

 University-sponsored financial assistance falls into three main categories: